vagrant-landrush/landrush/README.md

 ## Work in Progress - Lots to do!

-* The provisioner assumes resolv.conf-based DNS and iptables-based firewall.
+* The guest visibility strategy assumes iptables-based firewall.
 * Lots of static values that need configurin' - config location, ports, etc.
+* VirtualBox only right now, need to support VMWare
 * Tests tests tests.

 ## Contributing